Case Study: Third-Party Risk Management

 A sizeable number of jurisdictions have issued guidance and requirements on the board of directors’ roles and responsibilities (BoD) and senior management.
 Some prioritize the BoD and senior management in overseeing the business technology risks.
 However, other jurisdictions regard cyber-governance as a risk that must be addressed in the existing risk management structures.

-Most of the regulators have adopted the 3LD (Three lines of defense) risk management model to monitor the cyber-security risk and controls.
+Most regulators have adopted the 3LD (Three lines of defense) risk management model to monitor the cyber-security risk and controls.
 The banks must define the responsibilities without leaving any gaps for those who do not require the implementation of the 3LD model.

 Therefore, the degree of 3LD implementation significantly varies.
 Thus, the first and second defense line is emphasized more than the third line of defense in almost all jurisdictions.
 This draws back the use of the 3LD model.

 In order to maintain cyber-resilience in an organization, the staff of an individual bank should be aware of the cyber risk and the existing risk culture.
-Most of the regulators in different jurisdictions have laid down the importance of risk awareness and risk culture for staff and management hierarchies such as BoD and employees.
+Most regulators in different jurisdictions have laid down the importance of risk awareness and risk culture for staff and management hierarchies such as BoD and employees.

-In some jurisdictions, regulators determine whether the banks have effective processes and controls that ensure that employees, contractors, and third-party dealers understand their roles and responsibilities to reduce the risk of theft, fraud, or misuse of the institution’s facilities.
+In some jurisdictions, regulators determine whether banks have effective processes and controls that ensure that employees, contractors, and third-party dealers understand their roles and responsibilities to reduce the risk of theft, fraud, or misuse of the institution’s facilities.

 Most of the regulators advocate for the establishment of common risk culture to ensure effective cyber-risk management.